There's a good facial cleanser for every skin type and budget

-You don't need to pay a high price for a great cleanser.
-With many of the product lines we've evaluated, it's true that you get what you pay for -- but in the case of high-end department store cleansers or doctor-endorsed face washes, you're paying for fancy labeling and big names on what usually turns out to be the same ingredients you'll find in drugstore brands.
+With many of the product lines we evaluate, it's true that you get what you pay for.
+But in the case of high-end department store cleansers and doctor-endorsed face washes, you're paying for fancy labeling and big names on what usually turn out to be the same ingredients you'll find in drugstore brands.
 And believe it or not, those drugstore brands -- with an average price of about $1 per ounce -- beat out their pricier competitors in just about every category of this report.

 It may still be tempting to pay extra for a cleanser line that's created (or endorsed for profit) by a doctor or dermatologist.
 But the American Medical Association has issued guidelines advising physicians not to sell health-related products for profit because it creates a conflict of interest.

-Also, in her highly acclaimed book, "Don't Go to the Cosmetics Counter Without Me," skin care expert Paula Begoun points out that the phrases "dermatologist-tested" and "dermatologist-approved" are meaningless because there's no standard for what they mean.
-Often, they only indicate that one or two dermatologists tried a skin care product at the manufacturer's request and liked how it felt.
-How well a face wash actually cleans, how it feels on your face and how it leaves your skin feeling afterward remain the ultimate arbiters of which product really is best.
+Also, in her highly acclaimed book, "Don't Go to the Cosmetics Counter Without Me," skincare expert Paula Begoun points out that the phrases "dermatologist-tested" and "dermatologist-approved" are meaningless because there's no standard for what they mean.
+Often, they only indicate that one or two dermatologists tried a skincare product at the manufacturer's request and liked how it felt.
+How well a face wash actually cleans, how it feels on your face, and how it leaves your skin feeling afterward remain the ultimate arbiters of which product really is best.